-- (Conflicting instructions.
-What about instructions which direct a patient to go to an ER in the event of an accident, or when they can’t reach this clinic after hours?)
+- (Conflicts with other instructions which direct a patient to go to an ER in the event of an accident, or when they can’t reach this clinic after hours?)

 - I understand obtaining controlled medication from more than one physician/dentist/clinic is a felony.